Conor Moynagh: University

-Conor Moynagh went to Dublin City University in 2011 on a GAA Elite Athlete Scholarship - studying Applied Physics and progressing to the School of Human Health and Performance under Professor Niall Moyna.
-Moynagh quickly established his credentials with the DCU Freshers Team who progressed through the league to defeat Carlow IT in the Intervarsities Division 1 Freshers League final, to secure his first Universities title.
+Conor Moynagh went to Dublin City University in 2011 on a GAA Elite Athlete Scholarship – studying Applied Physics (having previously been the Biology category winner at the National SciFest competition (Young Scientist of the Year), held at Institute Technology Tallaght), and progressing to the School of Human Health and Performance under Professor Niall Moyna.
+Moynagh quickly established his credentials with the DCU Freshers Team who progressed through the league to defeat Carlow IT (including his Cavan team-mate Joe Dillon) in the 2011 Intervarsity's Division 1 Freshers League final, to secure his first Universities title.

+Ryan Cup

 As a student at Dublin City University, Moynagh joined the senior football team in his second year in the 2012–2013 Season.
 In December 2014, he lined out in his customary Centre-Back position with DCU to win the Intervarsities Senior Division 1 League (Ryan Cup).

+Sigerson Cup

 Later that season, on 21 February 2015, Moynagh again lined out at Centre Back in the DCU starting team that defeated UCD in a compelling semi-final and then faced UCC in the Sigerson Cup final.
 A keen contest and impressive game at the Mardyke saw Moynagh pick up his first Sigerson medal after a 1–14 to 2–10 win.

 The Irish Times commented: "DCU’s brand of excellence keeps on refreshing itself and for a long time it seemed certain they would endure.
 This year’s batch has Roscommon forward Smith at the tip of the spear and Cavan defender Conor Moynagh as its heartbeat.
-Smith had 1-3 on the board inside the first 20 minutes, every inch of it from play.
+Smith had 1–3 on the board inside the first 20 minutes, every inch of it from play.
 Moynagh ranged forward for one of his own but spent most of his afternoon sweeping and sorting in front of his own D."